dotlang/language/doc/RFE.md

 subtyping and generics are two important tools to support for polymorphism. why do we want to remove subtyping? problem 1: sometimes we want B based on A but it should not behave like A.
+- Just like the way we do not automatically cast MyInt to int, we also don't cast Circle to Shape.
+- What if you cannot put a Circle inside a Shape variable unless you cast by calling function?
+- Real example: A logger utility where there are different loggers: FileLogger, NetLogger, ConsoleLogger, ...
+`type FileLogger := ...`
+`type ConsoleLogger := ...`
+`protocol Logger[T] := { func doLog(params: T, data: string) }`
+`func process[T: Logger](logger: T) { doLog(logger, "Starting...") ... }`
+What do we mean when we say "remove subtyping"?
+`var s: Shape = createShape(parameters)`.
+Is the notation that a variable can be of type Shape but hold a Circle, a good/accepted thing? can we simulate/support this notation using current tools?
+How can we model an expression parser (add, minus, ...) or a JSON file model (string, int, map, ...)?
+FP languages use sum types for this.

+? - Sometimes it is good to force caller of a function to use `:=`.
+For example when it is casting circle into Shape. can we make this transparent? so even if they use `=` they won't loose dynamic type.
+`var s: Shape = myCircle.Shape`
+`var s: Shape := myCircle.Shape`
+`var s: Shape = myCircle`
+`var s: Shape := myCircle`

 ? - Can we remove polymorphism or simplify it? or method dispatch?
 The underlying principle is Liskov substitution rule.
 I should be able to substitute Circle with Shape.